maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 custom_model.backpropagate_relevance(input_data, type="arras") # Arras et al. (2019)
 custom_model.backpropagate_relevance(input_data, type="rudder") # Arjona-Medina, et al. (2019)
 ```
- Note, as the input to the model is of dimensions `(timesteps, input_dim) = (5, 16)`, the resulting relevance scores will have the same dimensions.
+As the input to the model is of dimensions `(timesteps, input_dim) = (5, 16)`, the resulting relevance scores will have the same dimensions.

-One can decide on whether to aggregate relevance scores for `LSTM` layers.
+> One can decide on whether to aggregate relevance scores for `LSTM` layers.
-One can aggregate the relevance scores before propagating them to the next lower layer,
+> One can aggregate the relevance scores before propagating them to the next lower layer,
-by means of the `aggregate` argument.
+> by means of the `aggregate` argument.

-- `aggregate = True`:  the average across all `timesteps` is propagated to the next layer
+> - `aggregate = True:   ` the average across all `timesteps` is propagated to the next layer
-- `aggregate = False`: the relevance score corresponding to the most recent input is propagated to the next layer
+> - `aggregate = False:   ` the relevance score corresponding to the most recent input is
+> propagated to the next layer
+>

-Note: This rule is only relevant if you use `CustomLSTM` layer with the argument `return_sequences` set to `True`.
+> Note: This rule is only relevant if you use `CustomLSTM` layer with the argument `return_sequences` set to `True`.

 ```python
 # aggregate relvance across time - use the most recent input to the layer for relvance